Court Approval Comes First

-Unlike agents under a power of attorney or trustees acting under a trust, conservators operate under direct court supervision.
-Before a conservator can access digital assets, the court must have an opportunity to consider the request through a hearing.
-This extra layer of oversight reflects the fact that conservatorship involves someone who may not have chosen the conservator themselves.
+Unlike agents under a power of attorney or trustees acting under a trust, conservators work under direct court oversight.
+Before a conservator can access digital assets, the court must hold a hearing.
+This extra step reflects the fact that the protected person may not have chosen the conservator.

 After an opportunity for a hearing under chapter 5, article 4 of this title, the court may grant a conservator access to the digital assets of a protected person.

-A.R.S. § 14-13114(A)Once the court grants authority, the conservator can request disclosure from custodians.
-The custodian must provide a catalogue of electronic communications and any other digital assets (excluding communication content) in which the protected person has a right or interest.
-The conservator provides a written request and a certified copy of the court order as documentation.
+A.R.S. § 14-13114(A)Once the court grants the right, the conservator can ask custodians for data.
+The custodian must share a list of electronic messages and any other digital assets, but not message content.
+The conservator gives a written request and a certified copy of the court order.

 A conservator with general authority to manage the assets of a protected person may request a custodian of the digital assets of the protected person to suspend or terminate an account of the protected person for good cause.